OsgoodBox/kimintime/README.md

 ### About Me
 - 🔭 Coming soon: E-commerce Fullstack Project

-- 🌱 I’m currently brushing up on my bash scripting with some little projects
+- 🌱 I’m currently brushing up on Python

 - 👯 I'm looking for opportunties to embark on a career in software development